Topics relating to housing

 As of May 2015, there were 83,400 residential properties registered for council tax in Herefordshire; of which 39 per cent were in the lowest value bands A and B and 26 per cent were in the highest value bands E to H. This compares with 44 per cent and 19 per cent, respectively, for England.
 There is great variation in the distribution of banding between urban and rural areas.

-For general housing enquiries, please use the link to Herefordshire Council's housing department in the 'useful links' box opposite.
+If you have an enquiry regarding housing, please use the link to Herefordshire Council's housing department in the 'useful links' box opposite.
+Integrated Dwelling Level Housing Stock Modelling and Database for Herefordshire Council, BRE, 2019.

 - Building heat loss map